Wisconsin Air National Guard welcomes new senior enlisted leader

 |0

-This work, Wisconsin Air National Guard welcomes new senior enlisted leader [Image 5 of 5], by Paul Gorman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Wisconsin Air National Guard welcomes new senior enlisted leader, by Paul Gorman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.